TipperScout/Planet-Gen-3D-Devlog/README.md

 ~~~
 ~~~
 2.6.2 - 1/26/26
-  -- Made moisture effected by tilt.
+  -- Made moisture be effected by tilt.
 ~~~